milesdaudistel/notes/notes.md

 `Backtick` Use this to put things in a box.
 Technically this is an inline code block.
 ***
 #Code Structures
-`Interface` This is a really overloaded term.
-It doesn't have an exact definition, but is a bunch of concepts in different languages that are nearly identical.
+<details><summary>Interface</summary>

-In general, an interface is a bunch of method names you attach to a class.
-Think of it like different types of cars.
-Under the hood, different cars operate very differently, but if you know how to use the steering wheel, break, and gearbox, then you can drive just about any car without needing to know exactly how it works.
+Languages like Java and Go, and C++ all have very similar but not identical concepts called interfaces.

-TODO Get rid of the backticks inside the drop down.
+In general, an interface is a group of unimplemented method names.
+Metaphorically, if you think of different classes as different types of cars, then an interface for those all of those classes might be a steering wheel, gas pedal, break pedal, and transmission.
+Because all of these different types of cars have the same interface, you know how to drive any of them without having to understand how they work under the hood.
+So if you know an interface, you know how to manipulate every class that implements that interface without knowing how it works under the hood.

 <details><summary>Pseudo Java Example</summary>